jewertow/istio-playground/issues/re-enable-pilot-filter-gateway-cluster-config/README.md

 ```
 Output should be greater than 0.
 Otherwise, run update loop again.

+### Workaround 1 - does not work

 Workarounds below try to update virtual services without removing old hosts,
 so that proxy is never in a situation that it lacks a cluster or an endpoint
 and does not return 503.

-Unfortunately both workarounds do not solve the problem.
-Outputs show that 503 still occurs.
+Both workarounds do not solve the problem.
+Outputs show that 503 is still returned.

-Workaround 1:
+A potential cause of getting 503 is that routes are switched to new clusters immediately,
+so new clusters may not be [warmed](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/cluster_manager) yet.

+Outputs usually contain 1-2 "503", so the downtime is ~2%.

+#### Workaround with matching rule:
 ```shell
 for x in {0..10}
 do